Data Processing Addendum

 For transfers to (sub-) processors, also specify subject matter, nature and duration of the processing: For the subject matter, nature and duration identified in the Addendum.

-The supervisory authority mandated by Clause 13.
-If no supervisory authority is mandated by Clause 13, then the Irish Data Protection Commission (DPC), and if this is not possible, then as otherwise agreed by the parties consistent with the conditions set forth in Clause 13.
+C. Competent Supervisory Authority: The supervisory authority mandated by Clause 13.
+If no supervisory authority is mandated by Clause 13, then the supervisory authority is the Irish Data Protection Commission (DPC), and if this is not possible, then the supervisory authority is as otherwise agreed by the parties consistent with the conditions set forth in Clause 13.

+3. Annex II.
 Annex II of the Standard Contractual Clauses shall read as follows:

 Pursuant to Clause 10(b), data importer will provide data exporter assistance with data subject requests in accordance with the Addendum.

+4. Annex III.
 A new Annex III shall be added to the Standard Contractual Clauses and shall read as follows:

 The UK Information Commissioner’s Office International Data Transfer Addendum to the EU Commission Standard Contractual Clauses (“UK Addendum”) is incorporated herein by reference.